openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 ## Proposal

-**Note:**
-Throughout the document, the following terminology means.
-- `istio-csr` agent is the operand managed by the cert-manager operator.
-- `istio-csr` controller is the dedicated controller in cert-manager operator managing the `istio-csr` agent deployment.
-- `istiocsr` custom resource is for interacting with `istio-csr` controller to install, configure and uninstall the `istio-csr` agent deployment.

 `istio-csr` agent will be installed and managed by `cert-manager-operator`.
 A new custom resource is defined to configure the `istio-csr` agent.
-The `istiocsr` CR can be added day2 to install `istio-csr` agent post the  installation or upgrade of cert-manager operator on the existing OpenShift clusters.
+The `istiocsr.operator.openshift.io` CR can be added day2 to install `istio-csr` agent post the installation or upgrade of cert-manager operator on the existing OpenShift clusters.

 A new controller will be added to `cert-manager-operator` to manage and maintain the `istio-csr` agent deployment in desired state which can be monitored by user through the status sub-resource of the new custom resource.